l-samoylov/l-samoylov.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My first first-author paper was accepted to a conference!
+My paper on modelling Lean-code embeddings was accepted to EMNLP!
+This is my first first-author paper to be accepted for publication.
+See you in Suzhou!